SadKirK/kendo-ui-boilerplates/readme.md

 A set of Kendo UI boilerplates to get you started with Kendo UI and your style of development.

-Select a Boilerplate below and follow the instructions.
+Click on a Boilerplate below and follow the instructions.

 Boilerplates: | Description:
 ------------ | -------------